 The choice was simple.
 I didn’t want to sacrifice my energy.
 It felt too good to be feeling good, and bad thoughts easily bounced off the barrier I had created.

-And then I looked down at my walking feet: a Blue Jay feather was sitting on the pavement so perfectly intact and bright, it honestly looked fake, like it was meant for craft store use.
+And then I looked down at my walking feet: a Blue Jay feather was sitting on the pavement perfectly intact, so sharp in its sapphire coloring, it honestly looked fake, like it was created in a craft store.
 The little voice inside my head didn’t immediately try to discount the fact that it’s only a feather, or rationalize how I could honestly believe it was from you–I just knew it was.

 I stood and stared and softly cried looking at that feather, while every answer I’ve ever had about your death was instantaneously understood–without any worded answers.

 The little piece of Blue Jay is now pinned to my vision board, where I’ll see it every night before bed, alongside the outlines of another potential property and my goals for this journal.
-It will be my reminder, not only of you, but to continually summon my courage and go for my plans, without letting anything stop me, for that is one of the meanings of my coveted blue bird.
+It will be my reminder, not only of you, but to continually summon my courage and take clear and purposeful action, for that is one of the meanings of my coveted blue bird.

-In the past few months, I’ve been editing my entries, re-arranging my proposal, searching and researching potential literary agents, creating and submitting essays for websites, and writing query letters that meet both individual and particular agency requests.
+In the past few months, I’ve been editing my entries, re-arranging my proposal, researching potential literary agents, creating and submitting essays for websites (to make me “creditable”), and writing query letters that meet both individual and particular agency requests.

-Each time I send material in, I just don’t completely feel it.
+But each time I send material to agents, I just don’t completely feel it.

 As much as I try to believe that my pitch is going to be read and loved, I more so understand that it’s going to get lost in what agents infamously call their “slosh pile,” with my words buried beneath thousands of other aspiring authors.

 No longer can I wait for an agent to deem me worthy.
-No longer can I continue working on my book’s proposal, trying to sell myself and the words I began writing after Everett was born.
+No longer can I continue polishing my book’s proposal, trying to sell myself and the words I began writing after Everett was born.

-My written conversations with you have accidentally become about learning to trust and follow that flow, as I listen to the signs and my intuition, which continually guide me forward in both the creation of this book and myself.
-If these attempts to prove and propose both myself and my work, are no longer where the energy is taking me, I need to bravely follow a new direction.
+My written conversations with you have accidentally become about learning to trust and follow the natural flow, as I listen to the signs and my intuition, which continually guide me forward in both the creation of this book and myself.
+So if these attempts to prove and propose both myself and my work, are no longer where the energy is taking me, I need to bravely follow a new direction.

-A woman named JoAnne Walmsley has a book and dedicated web space for the description of these numbers, where I found the following:
+A woman named JoAnne Walmsley has a book and dedicated web space for the spiritual description of numbers, where I found the following:

-The combinations of 7, 5 and 3 mean now is the time to make the necessary chages that will quickly advance you along your life path and your soul mission.
+The combinations of 7, 5 and 3 mean now is the time to make the necessary changes that will quickly advance you along your life path and your soul mission.

 Trust that the angels are supporting, encouraging and guiding you along the way.

-This felt like permission to set the proposal aside, as well as the guilt for my “wasted” time and money spent, on the course I bought back in November.
-Because I cannot let a dead end stop me.
-I have to keep running this trail, even though I feel like I’m blindfolded, scared to trip and fall and remain stuck, losing the chance to create these words into all I know they can be.
+This felt like permission to set the proposal aside, trusting that the time and money spent on it, was not wasted.
+Because I know it got me this far.
+And now I have to keep running this trail, even though I feel like I’m blindfolded, scared to trip and fall and remain stuck, losing the chance to create these words into all I know they can be.

 So I’ve been researching the self-publishing route, something that I used to think was a cheating way to create a book, but actually, from what I’ve read, it seems both incredibly modern and smart.

-I found an online course all about Amazon publishing, and now knowing how to recognize the familiar fear that arises with new opportunity, I didn’t hesitate or talk myself out of purchasing it.
-I deposited money taken from my stash of “yoga cash,” and bought the $97 workshop.
+I found an online course all about Amazon publishing, quickly squashing the familiar fear that arises with new opportunity.
+I didn’t hesitate or talk myself out of purchasing it–I simply bought the $97 workshop.

-While I educate myself, I trust the next step will be figured out and presented within perfect timing.
-And in the meantime, I’m still editing and forming my journal entries into a story worth reading.
+While I educate myself, I trust the next step will be figured out and presented within perfect timing, just as it was when I found the proposal course, right when I needed it.
+And in the meantime, I’m still editing and proofing and forming my journal entries into a story worth reading.
 Right now, that’s my goal for the next few weeks.
 As well as continuing to grow this lovely little baby.

 Grandma told me the other night that she thinks it’s a girl.
 And to me, Grandma is right about everything, especially when it comes to babies.